monetizejs/monetize.js/README.md

      - **pricingOptions**: *Array*, a list of pricing option aliases.

      > Unless "summary" is enabled, the user interface will be limited to the specified pricing options.
-     If no pricing option is specified or user already has one of the specified pricing options, only login will be performed.
+     If no pricing option is specified or user already has one of the specified pricing options, only sign in will be performed.

 - **cb**: *Function*, same as `getTokenImmediate`.